-[UPDATE: This article has been retweeted by the co-founder of Wikipedia, by an ivy league university press, by the scientist with the relevant TED talk, and by the author of a NYT bestselling book on depression.
-For more on what the response has been in general, see “Updates and Responses”.]
+[UPDATE: This article has been retweeted by the co-founder of Wikipedia, by an ivy league university press, by the scientist with the relevant TED talk, by the author of a NYT bestselling book on depression, and by the scholar who moderated recent conversations between Jordan Peterson, Roger Scruton, and Slavoj Žižek.
+For more on what the response has been in general, including links to a few interviews, see “Updates and Responses”.]

 I am not an “anti-vaxxer”.
 This is *not* my pet issue.